-- The discovery of any unexpected heritage item (usually during construction), where Roads and Maritime does not have approval to disturb that item. - All Roads and Maritime projects that are approved or determined under Part 3A (including Transitional Part 3A Projects), Part 4, Part 5 or Part 5.1 of the Environmental Planning and Assessment Act 1979 (EP&A Act), or any development that is exempt under the Act.
+- The discovery of any unexpected heritage item (usually during construction), where Roads and Maritime does not have approval to disturb the item or where safeguards for managing the disturbance (apart from this procedure) are not contained in the environmental impact assessment. - All Roads and Maritime projects that are approved or determined under Part 3A (including Transitional Part 3A Projects), Part 4, Part 5 or Part 5.1 of the Environmental Planning and Assessment Act 1979 (EP&A Act), or any development that is exempt under the Act.